Start Your Openwater Journey

 Mechanical Design:

-• 3D CAD models (STEP files)
+• 3D CAD models in Onshape (STEP files)

 • Enclosures and mounting brackets